Top of the page

-If you are diagnosed with EoE, you may want to see an allergist.
+If you are diagnosed with eosinophilic esophagitis, you may want to see an allergist.
 This type of doctor can do tests to find what foods you're allergic to.

-Changing your diet is usually the first step in treating EoE.
+Changing your diet is one of the ways to treat eosinophilic esophagitis.
 If you have been tested and know your food allergens, you can simply avoid those foods.
-If not, your doctor may suggest one of these diets.
+If not, your doctor may suggest one of these diets:

 After some time, you would add back one group of allergy-causing foods at a time.
 This is a way to identify which foods you are allergic to.
 Then you can avoid them in the future.

 If you try one of these diets, it's best to work with a dietitian.
 The dietitian can help make sure that you are getting the nutrients you need to be healthy.

 Medicines are also used to treat eosinophilic esophagitis.
 The most common ones are: